arielhr1987/leira-letter-avatar/README.txt

 == Screenshots ==
 1. You will find a new menu item "Letter Avatar" under "Settings" menu.
 2. A new option "Letter" will be available for "Default Avatar".
-3. Comments list with generated user avatar.
+3. Comments list with generated user letter avatar.
-4. Users list with generated user avatar.
+4. Users list with generated user letter avatar.
-5. Comments in Dashboard.
+5. Comments in Dashboard with letter avatar.
-6. Comments in frontend.
+6. Comments in frontend with letter avatar.

 == Changelog ==